polimi-ispl/sr-bvoc/README.md

 there are no prior investigations of DA in satellite-derived BVOC maps enhancement.
 Our work represents a first step toward the development of robust strategies for the reconstruction of observed BVOC emissions.

-For more details, please check: "[Super-Resolution of BVOC Emission Maps Via Domain Adaptation](IEEE Link)"
+For more details, please check the full paper here: "[Super-Resolution of BVOC Emission Maps Via Domain Adaptation](IEEExplore TDB)"

 ## Supplementary material
 ### Domain Aggregation Comparison